Blue Skies (1929 film)

-Blue Skies is a 1929 American drama film directed by Alfred L. Werker and starring Carmencita Johnson, Freddie Burke Frederick, and Ethel Wales.
+Blue Skies is a 1929 American Synchronized sound drama film directed by Alfred L. Werker and starring Carmencita Johnson, Freddie Burke Frederick, and Ethel Wales.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Movietone process.
 The film is based on a short story called The Matron's Report by Frederick Hazlitt Brennan.
 The short story also formed the basis for 1936's Little Miss Nobody.